Carnegie Mellon University

 • 17-821 Computational Modeling of Complex Socio-Technical Systems

-A software engineering internship of a minimum of 8 full-time weeks in an industrial setting is required.
-The student must be integrated into a team and exposed to industry pressures.
-The intern may work in development, management, quality assurance, or other relevant positions.
-The director of the SE minor program has sole discretion in approving an internship experience based on these criteria.
-Students should confirm that an internship position is appropriate before accepting it, but internships that fulfill the criteria will also be accepted after the fact.
+The minor requires a software engineering internship of a minimum of 8 full-time weeks in an industrial setting (i.e., integrated into a team and exposed to industry pressures).
+The student may work in development, management, quality assurance, or other relevant positions.
+Students should confirm with the director that an internship is appropriate, but internships that fulfill the criteria will be accepted after the fact.
+Students must further complete:

 Double Counting Rule.
-At most 2 of the courses used to fulfill the minor requirements may be counted towards any other major or minor program.
+No more than two of the courses used to fulfill the minor requirements may be counted towards any other degree or minor.
 This rule does not apply to 17-214 (a prerequisite for the minor) or courses counted for general education requirements.